pdh1181/Adversarial-attack-on-SRS/README.md

 > ### Attack other speaker recognition systems
 To generate adversarial voices on other speaker recognition systems using our attack FAKEBOB, what you need to do is quite simple: just wrap your system by providing two interface - function `score` and `make_decisions`.
 Please refer to `gmm_ubm_OSI.py`, `gmm_ubm_CSI.py`, `gmm_ubm_SV.py`, `ivector_PLDA_OSI.py`, `ivector_PLDA_CSI.py`, `ivector_PLDA_SV.py` for details about the input and output arguments.

-### If you have any question, feel free to comment or contact.